-The immobiliser is going to be activated automatically after the key has been removed from the ignition lock or when the engine is switched off by pressing the Start/Stop button.
-Control indicator & \$\display\$ \times 88.
+The immobiliser is going to be activated automatically after the key has been removed from the ignition switch or when the engine is switched off by pressing the Start/Stop button.

+Control indicator $\ll 1 \gg 89$ .

 The immobiliser does not lock the doors.
-You should always lock the vehicle after leaving it and switch on the anti-theft alarm system ♥ 31, ♥ 35.
+You should always lock the vehicle after leaving it and switch on the anti-theft alarm system $\diamondsuit$ 31, $\diamondsuit$ 35.